spramij/spramij.github.io/README.md

 # Mark-II

+## Relocation of the repository
-Second version of my personal website.
+Second version of my personal static website.
+Based on HTML and CSS, with both French and English versions.

-As a project for this summer 2018, I decided to create my own website.
+As a small project for the summer 2018, decided to create a website for my online resume.

-The first version was successful, however not documented and pretty rustic.
+Version 1 was not tracked on GitHub and served its purpose as a way for me to get familiarized with front-end development.
-This version aims to fix all of the things I ignored the first time and provide better compatibility.
+This version aims to fix all of the things I ignored the first time, provide better compatibility over different platforms, and be more aesthetically pleasing